Campus Crime Attorney

 College towns such as Fort Collins have reported various incidents of people using fake IDs to get into bars and buy alcohol.
 Note that, there are severe penalties in place for having fake IDs.
 For instance, Colorado law allows fines as much as $1000 and a year in jail if you are charged with having a fake ID.

 Note that, you might also be charged with a felony for having a fake government-issued ID.
-By working with a qualified attorney means that the offense can be downgraded to a violation of a municipal ordinance.
+Working with a qualified, experienced Colorado Springs Criminal attorney means that the offense can be downgraded to a municipal ordinance violation.
 That means that the penalties will be reduced and we can help you avoid a criminal record.

 Colorado Underage Drinking Laws